National Capital Poison Center Button Battery Ingestion Triage and Treatment Guideline

 Suspect the diagnosis:

 Most serious battery ingestions are not witnessed.
-Consider the possibility of a battery ingestion in every patient with airway obstruction; wheezing; drooling; vomiting; chest pain or discomfort; abdominal pain; difficulty swallowing; decreased appetite or refusal to eat; or coughing, choking or gagging with eating or drinking.
-Suspect a battery ingestion in every presumed “coin” or other foreign body ingestion.
-Carefully observe for the battery’s double-rim or halo-effect on AP radiograph or step off on the lateral view.
+Consider the possibility of a battery ingestion in every patient with acute airway obstruction; wheezing or other noisy breathing; drooling; vomiting; chest pain or discomfort; abdominal pain; difficulty swallowing; decreased appetite or refusal to eat; or coughing, choking or gagging with eating or drinking.
+Suspect a button battery ingestion in every presumed "coin" or other foreign body ingestion.
+Carefully observe (zoom in on x-ray imaging) for the button battery’s double-rim or halo-effect on AP radiograph and step-off on the lateral view.
+Beware that the step-off may not be discernible if the battery is unusually thin or if the lateral film is not precisely perpendicular to the plane of the battery.

 If battery ingestion is suspected: